Kekoa-Pickett/KoaInternTask/README.md

 # TaskTracker

 ## Purpose:
-- Creates a window that allows one to create task boxes to list tasks.
+- Creates a window that allows user to create empty task boxes to fill in
-- Has an option to delete tasks or list all completed tasks.
+- Has an option to delete tasks or list all completed tasks

 ## **Installation**
 ### Requirements: